 Chemotherapy tends to weaken the patient’s immune system, thus some adjustments may be required at home and in daily activities.
 For example, bacteria is often present in uncooked food, thus avoiding foods such as sushi and runny eggs is recommended.
 When leaving the house, your loved one may have to put on a mask to minimize exposure to harmful bacteria and viruses in the environment.

-If you are unable to commit to full-time caregiving, you might want to consider engaging Jaga-Me’s home care services for prostate cancer patients to relieve you of some of your duties.
+While many of us want to provide home care to help our loved ones during their cancer battle, it can be difficult to take on full-time caregiving duties.
+Jaga-Me’s trained professionals are able to carry out medical procedures at home and our home care services for prostate cancer patients can help relieve you of some of your duties.
 Our Singapore-certified nurses are able to care for your loved ones and carry out any medical procedure that they require on a day-to-day basis.